foursides/foursides.github.io/_posts/2013-03-06-Death-of-Effects.md

-# Death of Facts
+---
-- James McCullough
+layout: post
-- four_sides
+title: Death of Facts
-- life
+category: articles
-- 2013/03/06
+tags: [life, facts]
-- published
+---

 > Facts is survived by two brothers, Rumor and Innuendo, and a sister, Emphatic Assertion.